veilance/real-time-analytics-pipeline/README.md

 2. Run `pip install -r requirements.txt` to install the required libraries
 3. Copy the `.env.example` file into a `.env` file and add your finnhub api key (you will have to create a new key), and your psql database credentials
 4. You will have to create a database with a table called stock_aggregates
+5. Run `brew install openjdk@11` to install the java sdk (required for Spark)
-5. Once your database is ready and your stock_aggregates table is ready run the three files in separated terminals (kafka_stock_producer.py first), then (spark_streaming_app.py) and finally (app.py) for dashboard frontend
+6. Once your database is ready and your stock_aggregates table is ready run the three files in separated terminals `python kafka_stock_producer.py` first, and then `python spark_streaming_app.py` in another terminal
+7. Finally run `source venv/bin/activate`, `pip install -r requirements.txt` and `python app.py` for dashboard frontend in a third terminal

 ## Technology Used
 Full-Stack Python and Apache Kafka, Apache Spark, and Finnhub for stock market data.